Pennif/Cybersecurity-Portfolio/README.md

-# This is a collection of scripts and other documents
+# This is a collection of scripts and other documents related to cybersecurity
-This is evidence that I know how to code and how to comment on said code
+The majority of the portfolio are example of scripts.
+They will be in a variety of Expressive languages, and there will be an example of an incident journal